lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 ### §18.1 What Is Derived vs. Fitted vs. Assumed

-**Note:** This table has been updated to reflect advances from the Wavefront Coherence Framework (SI §19).
+This table reflects the current derivation status including the Wavefront Coherence Framework (SI §19).

 | Component | Status | Details |
 |-----------|--------|--------|